 We pay so much attention to pet projects because we believe they are a good indicator of a developer's dedication.
 You must really like to code if you do it apart from your work duties, for free.

 Our developers speak good English, and both their hard and soft skills have been approved by our talent acquisition team.

 To make this Lemon.io review even more credible, we're unveiling our Holy Grail – the vetting process.

 To make sure we find you the best of the best developers available, we make them undergo a series of testing procedures:

 I was outreaching for WordPress devs on LinkedIn, and found this guy named Aleksandr, a graduate of Kharkiv Polytechnic Institute.
 He passed the initial English test, and I scheduled a video call to interview him and check his soft skills.

 When it's the call time, I wrote Aleksandr in Ukrainian, "Okay, are you ready?"
 And he's suddenly like, "Sorry, I don't speak Ukrainese."

 Turned out his name was not Aleksandr, and he was Chinese.

 Well… nope.
-Usually, the questions we ask are rather typical, because we want to get a grasp on the candidate’s capabilities.
-Like, we ask if they ever had experience freelancing, working in different time zones, stuff like that.
+Usually, the questions we ask are rather typical, because we want to get a grasp on the candidate's capabilities.
+Like, we ask if they ever had experience of remote work, working in different time zones, stuff like that.
 We also want to know how they can manage time and cultural differences, what technologies they prefer to use, and why.